blahosyl/spicy/README.md

 Each profile page shows the information users chose to share publicly (if any):

-- username or fist name (last name optional)
+- username or first name (last name optional)
 - staff status
 - pronouns
 - neurodiversity status